carpentries-incubator/pangenomics/_episodes/02-downloading-genomes.md

 Finally, we need to move the other genome files to their corresponding locations and get rid of unnecessary directories.
 To do so, we'll use a `while` cycle as follows:
+Beware of the typos!
+Take it slowly and make sure you are sending the files to the correct location.

 ~~~
  $ cat TettelinList.txt | while read line